-The ”wine family” of Gut Oggau consists of nine members.
-Their names: Theodora, Winifred, Timotheus, Atanasius, Emmeran, Joschuari, Mechthild, Bertoldi, and Wiltrude.
-What is special about them is: they were not only produced according to stringent organic criteria, but they also are so attractive that they were featured in the exhibition “Design & Wine” at San Francisco’s Museum of Modern Art in San Francisco!
+The “family of wines” from Gut Oggau has nine members.
+Their names are Theodora, Winifred, Timotheus, Atanasius, Emmeran, Joschuari, Mechthild, Bertoldi and Wiltrude.
+And what makes them special is that not only are they made according to strict organic criteria, they also look so good that they made it into the exhibition “Design & Wine” at the Museum of Modern Art in San Francisco!
 Don’t worry though, you won’t have to fly overseas to taste them.
 You need only visit Gut Oggau in the Burgenland.